nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

 ### Try 1: Use functions to force immediate evaluation

-Here&#8217;s an idea: what if certain functions evaluate their arguments immediately?
+Here's an idea: what if certain functions evaluate their arguments immediately?
 You could exploit that to create a context that has to be evaluated first, sort of like parenthesizing an expression in an equation.
-You know, `a = (a + b) * (b + c)` means &#8220;do the additions first,&#8221; which wouldn&#8217;t be the case without the parentheses &#8212; normally multiplication comes before addition.
+You know, `a = (a + b) * (b + c)` means "do the additions first," which wouldn't be the case without the parentheses &#8212; normally multiplication comes before addition.

-For this to work, you&#8217;d need a function that guarantees the expression is evaluated.
-For example, `COALESCE()` might be a good choice as long as you put the expression first in the argument list, since `COALESCE()` shortcuts and doesn&#8217;t evaluate any more arguments as soon as it find a non-NULL argument.
+For this to work, you'd need a function that guarantees the expression is evaluated.
+For example, `COALESCE()` might be a good choice as long as you put the expression first in the argument list, since `COALESCE()` shortcuts and doesn't evaluate any more arguments as soon as it find a non-NULL argument.

 Theoretically, then you could write something like the following and get the desired results: